jpap19/AWS-Cloud-Cost-Optimization/README.md

 <br />
 <br />

-STEP 2: Create a lambda function to delete the virtual machine (EC2 instance).
+STEP 2: STEP 2: Create a lambda function to delete any Snapshot that has a volume not attached to a virtual machine (EC2 instance).

 Will go the lambda dashboard click on create function, choose python as runtime, keep the default permission and create the lambda function.